entropy-flux/TorchSystem/README.md

         ...
 ```

 The `Classifier` aggregate we just created can be built and compiled in a simple way.
-However you will find yourself in situations where you need to pick a torch backend, create and clean multiprocessing resources, pickle modules, etc., and you will need a tool to build it an compile it.
+However you will find yourself in situations where you need to pick a torch backend, create and clean multiprocessing resources, pickle modules, etc., and you will need a tool to build the aggregate an compile it.

 I will implement a compilation pipeline, just to show you how to use the compiler:

 ```python
 # src/services/compilation.py